jacobf19/eplstadiums/README.md

 ## Webpage Features
 The main function of this webpage is to display the locations of the English Premier League stadiums, across the country of England, within the United Kingdom.

-On the left side of the page, the title describes what is shown on the map, this seasons Premier League stadiums.
+On the left side of the page, the title describes what is shown on the map, this season's Premier League stadiums.
 Underneath, information about each Premier League team is listed by team in alphabetical order.
 The team name in blue is followed by the stadium name in red, which then shows the city, the stadium capacity, and the year the stadium opened.
 The user can scroll on this list to see all 20 stadiums.

 The main part of the webpage is a map of the 20 Premier League stadiums in England.
 This map can be zoomed in and out by scrolling, as well as navigation by dragging, to view locations in England and around the world.